New York City: We have a lot to be proud of.

 What is the Census?

 The census is the count of every person in the United States by the U.S. Census Bureau.
 Mandated in the Constitution under Article I, Section 2, it has taken place every 10 years since 1790.
-The census is critical for determining each state's representation in Congress and the distribution of more than $650 billion in federal funding for vital programs like public education, public housing, roads and bridges, and much more.
+The census is critical for determining each state's representation in Congress and the distribution of more than $650 billion in federal funding for vital programs like public education, affordable housing, roads and bridges, and much more.

 In 2020 the census will be available online and by phone for the first time.
 Information about completing the census will be mailed to every household in the U.S. by mid-March of 2020.
 Next year, the U.S. Census Bureau expects 80% of households to complete the census online, and the remaining 20% to complete it using more traditional methods.